 This page was written by Branigan Robertson, an employment attorney in Southern California.

 What is a Leave of Absence?

 Generally, a leave of absence is time away from work to recover from a serious health condition, or to care for another who has a serious health condition.
 In other situations, it can be time off for military service, jury duty, and voting.

 In the past, when someone needed to take a leave of absence, corporations could just fire the person.
 Obviously, this is devastating on the lives of hard working people who just needed a short reprieve from work to care for a loved one or recover from an emergency.

-Sadly, this happens all the time at companies in California.
-In response to such abuse, California created numerous leave of absence laws that companies must comply with.
-Moreover, California bars discrimination against an employee who takes a leave.
-As a result, California has some of the most employee friendly leave of absence laws in the Country.
+In response to such corporate disregard, California created numerous leave of absence laws that certain employers must comply with.
+Moreover, CA bars discrimination against an employee who takes a qualified leave.
+As a result, California has some of the most employee friendly leave of absence laws in the USA.

 - A child, parent, or other family member’s serious health condition

 - Military service